Exchange Students

 The Civil Rights Compliance Team reviews the polices and reporting procedures for discrimination and harassment at the University.

-Managing your health and wellbeing can be challenging in college, whether this is you are living away from home for the first time or you're transferring in from another school.
-In this video, staff from the University Health Service Primary Care team and University Counseling Center share the resources and support available to you as a student, including services to help maintain your physical, mental, and emotional health throughout your time at Rochester.
+Managing your health and wellbeing can be challenging in university, especially if you are far away from home.
+In this video, staff from the University Health Service Primary Care team, University Counseling Center, and Health Promotion Office share the resources and support available to you as a student, including services to help maintain your physical, mental, and emotional health throughout your time at Rochester.

 Learn the best ways to keep your personal information and online accounts safe during your time at Rochester, including how to spot and report phishing attempts.